Generic Name: Modafinil (moe DAF i nil)

 - Limit your use of caffeine (for example, tea, coffee, cola) and chocolate.
 Use with modafinil may cause nervousness, shakiness, and a fast heartbeat.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also, like a condom, when taking this medicine and for 1 month after care ends.
+Use some other kind of birth control also, like a condom, when taking modafinil and for 1 month after the last dose.

 How is this medicine (Modafinil) best taken?

 Use modafinil as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.